 These findings indicate that Ashwagandha is useful for improving mitochondrial health, increasing ATP generation, and promoting recovery from fatigue during periods of disease or exercise stress.

-1. Anti-inflammatory effect
+1. Anti-inflammatory Benefits

 In this study, the effects of Ashwagandha on inflammation were investigated.